ST subscriber wins glamping trip for his 75th birthday

 Ms Cynara Tan, the resort's managing director, said: "They can look forward to an authentic travel experience, immersing themselves in Tibetan culture and farm-to-table dining.
 I hope they can soak up the ambience of the resort because it's a destination in itself."

-The couple, who celebrated their golden anniversary last year and have three children, are avid travellers who have been to countries like Croatia, Egypt and Switzerland.
+The couple, who celebrated their golden anniversary last year and have three children, are avid travellers who have been to countries including Croatia, Egypt and Switzerland.

 Said Mrs Tong, who is also retired: "We love travelling and I love mountains and flowers, so I'm really looking forward to this trip."

-As for her husband, the adventurous eater is excited about digging into the exotic dishes of Shangri-La.
+Her husband, who is an adventurous eater, is excited about digging into the exotic dishes of Shangri-La.

 "I love to eat and I eat everything.
 I want to try yak meat, yak pizza, and yak butter and cheese," he said.